MikeKovarik/exifr/README.md

 <details>
 <summary><b>Usage with Webpack, Parcel, Rollup, Gatsby, etc...</b></summary>
 Under the hood exifr dynamically imports Node.js <code>fs</code> module.
-The import is obviously only used in Node.js and not triggered in browser.
-But your bundler may however pick up on it and fail with something like <code>Error: Can't resolve 'fs'</code>.
+The import is obviously only used in Node.js and not triggered in a browser.
+But your bundler may, however, pick up on it and fail with something like <code>Error: Can't resolve 'fs'</code>.

 Parcel works out of the box and Webpack should too because of <code>webpackIgnore</code> magic comment added to the library's source code <code>import(/* webpackIgnore: true */ 'fs')</code>.

 If this does not work for you, try adding <code>node: {fs: 'empty'}</code> and <code>target: 'web'</code> or <code>target: 'webworker'</code> to your Webpack config.
 Or similar settings for your bundler of choice.

-Alternatively create your own bundle around <code>core</code> build and do not include <code>FsReader</code> in it.
+Alternatively, create your own bundle around <code>core</code> build and do not include <code>FsReader</code> in it.

 Exifr is written using modern syntax, mainly async/await.
 You may need to add <code>regenerator-runtime</code> or reconfigure babel.